 While youth baseball continues to get more expensive, we want you to know that your college baseball recruiting process doesn’t have to.
-If you have little or no money to spend on expensive showcases, tournaments, and travel baseball, don’t worry!
+If you have little or no money to spend on expensive showcases, tournaments, travel baseball, or recruiting help, don’t worry!
 Even on a tight budget, you can get recruited to play college baseball if you’re willing to put in the work and KPB is here to provide you with all the free help you need to do it!
 If you have access to the internet (most local or school libraries have free internet), you are in great shape.
 The keys to getting recruited are working hard in the weight room to gain strength, finding ways to continue developing your baseball skills, having persistence in the face of adversity, and putting together a solid game plan.
 Luckily, all these things are free!
 Here is a six-step plan to help you find your college team without spending a dime:

 1. Make a plan

 Put together a comprehensive plan for what you will do from now until graduation.
 You will want to make sure you have everything you need before interested coaches contact you.
 KPB yearly checklists and KPB Recruiting 1010 resources can be extremely helpful in reminding you what you should be doing and when.
 Here is a list of things you should make sure you have/do: